Things you won't want to miss

-5 Music.
-The Magnard Ensemble are the December guests in the Chichester Chamber Concerts series.
-Tickets for their recital in The Assembly Room in the Chichester Council House in North Street are available from the CFT.
-They perform on Thursday, December 6.
+1 Music.
+The Merlin Ensemble Vienna, founded in 1991, are the latest guests in the Chichester Chamber Concerts series.
+They will perform in the Assembly Room in the Chichester Council House in North Street on Thursday, November 8 at 7.30pm (tickets from Chichester Festival Theatre).

 2 Music.
 Performers from the Yehudi Menuhin School are heading to Arundel Cathedral on November 10 at 7.30pm in support of the Chichester-based Sussex Snowdrop Trust.
 The trust provides nursing care at home for local children who have a life-threatening illness or who may be terminally ill.
 Tickets from www.eventbrite.co.uk.